Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Tex.
 Civ.
 Prac. & Rem.
 Code § 98B

-Civil Cause of Action for Disclosure of Intimate Visual Material
+Civil Cause of Action for Intimate Visual Material

 Privacy

-Provides civil remedy for disclosure of intimate visual material captured by any means, including drones.
+Provides civil remedy for non-consensual disclosure of intimate visual material captured by any means, including drones.

 View source